martinbjeldbak/website/README.md

 ## Deployment

-Deployment happens on commits to master via Netlify.
+Deployment happens on commits to `master` via Netlify.
+See documentation on this [here](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/).

 ## Updating dependencies